maxvfischer/DIY-CNC-machine/README.md

 ![attach_endstoppers_x_axis_19](./images/build/frame/attach_endstoppers_x_axis_19.jpg)

-One end of the cables were taped together and inserted through the upper bridge beam to the side plate on the other side.
+One end of the wires were taped together and inserted through the upper bridge beam to the side plate on the other side.

 ![attach_endstoppers_x_axis_20](./images/build/frame/attach_endstoppers_x_axis_20.jpg)